AMA Reclassification of Obesity Can Affect Worker’s Compensation Claims

 While the focus of the reclassification has been on the treatment of those diagnosed as obese, the shift could have implications for those filing workers’ compensation claims.
 According to the Sacramento Business Journal, obesity was previously regarded as a condition “independent of a work injury or illness” for workers’ compensation purposes and factored into very few claims.
 A 2011 survey of 20,000 claims in California revealed that 28 percent of the claimants regarded themselves as obese; yet the condition was treated less than one percent of the time.

 Now, doctors may be more inclined to treat obesity as part of a person’s overall recovery after an injury on-the-job.
 Critics of the decision argue the classification will cause the number of claims to rise sharply and increase costs.
 But advocates note that treating obesity can improve a person’s overall health and lead to greater productivity in the workplace.
+If you have additional questions, or think you may have a case, reach out to our Orange County workers’ compensation lawyers.

 According to the Mayo Clinic, a person’s body mass index, which is calculated by dividing weight by height, is considered normal in the range of 18.5 to 24.9.
 An individual is diagnosed as obese when his or her BMI is 30 or higher.